A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Estimation

 for some \(\delta_1, \delta_2 > 0\), then

 where \(\xrightarrow{ d }\) denotes convergence in distribution. \end{theorem}

 \begin{remark} \begin{enumerate}[(i)] \item For the proof of Theorem \ref{AN.Thm:AN}, we show asymptotic normality of

-for some constant \(\kappa >0\,,\) where the last expression in \eqref{asnormi2} is shown to converges to \(0\,.\) Noting that, in general, the second term in \eqref{asnormi2} does not vanish for \(n\to \infty\,,\) the idea is to use a Taylor approximation of \(1/(q-\alpha_n)\) to obtain \eqref{asnormi3}.
-Then, since \(\Lambda_n-\kappa \alpha_n\) is a linear combination of statistics of the form \(\xi_n\,,\) we derive (under slight regularity conditions due to the Taylor approximation) asymptotic normality of \(T_n\) from \(\xi_n\) using a modification of the local limit theorem \cite[Theorem 3.4]{chatterjee2008} for nearest neighbour statistics.
+for some constant \(\kappa >0\,,\) where the last expression in \eqref{asnormi2} is shown to converge to \(0\,.\) Noting that, in general, the second term in \eqref{asnormi2} does not vanish for \(n\to \infty\,,\) the idea is to use a Taylor approximation of \(1/(q-\alpha_n)\) to obtain \eqref{asnormi3}.
+Then, since \(\Lambda_n-\kappa \alpha_n\) is a linear combination of statistics of the form \(\xi_n\,,\) we derive (under slight regularity conditions due to the Taylor approximation) asymptotic normality of \(T_n\) from \(\xi_n\) using a modification of the local limit theorem \citep[Theorem 3.4]{chatterjee2008} for nearest neighbour statistics to several subgraphs.
+A key element in our proof is a sequential conditioning argument to show that $\liminf_{n \to \infty} n \var(\alpha_n) > 0$ (see the proof of Lemma \ref{AN.Lemma:AsympVar}\eqref{Lemma:AsympVar2}(ii)).
+We are not aware of an extension of this reasoning to the estimator \(\overline{T}_n\) of our permutation invariant version \(\overline{T}\,.\)